 Please consider nominating a librarian in a primary or secondary school who demonstrates outstanding professional qualities and deserves to be recognised for the work that they do.
 Nominees do not need to be members of the SLA, and may be from any phase of education.

 More background and detailed information on the process can be found here - please read everything carefully.

-The announcement of the 2015 School Librarian of the Year will be made at our School Libraries Celebration Day on Monday 5 October 2015 at the Royal Society of Arts, RSA House, 8 John Adam Street, London WC2N 6EZ.
+The announcement of the 2015 School Librarian of the Year was made at our School Libraries Celebration Day on Monday 5 October 2015 at the Royal Society of Arts in London.

 The School Librarian of the Year Award is the SLA's prestigious honour to recognize the excellent work that is carried out in school libraries every day, and to highlight the best practice of those whose work is outstanding.

 To find out more about the School Librarian of the Year Award, explore these pages: